 Original Date Built

 In a neighborhood like Old Redford, the arts bring people of all ages together, whether you are six or sixty.

 The Sunflower Building, named for a façade painting by local artist Chazz Miller, will be the second phase of incremental development in Old Redford.
 Phase one is The Obama, a renovated mixed-use retail and residential development at the corner of Grand River and Lahser.
 Together, these properties honor existing residents and businesses while catalyzing larger neighborhood revitalization.

 Stage of Development

-The Sunflower building along Grand River Ave. near Lahser Rd. will be redeveloped as a mixed-use artist space.
+The Sunflower building is located along Grand River Ave. near Lahser Rd.

 Existing murals and sidewalk paintings will influence the building’s design.

 History: The 1928 building was originally a neighborhood SS Kresge Company department store It later became the Upstage Theater, where the Rosedale Community Players performed for 30 years.
 The players group moved in 2007 and The Platform acquired the property in 2016.